 Corporate trends, activist investor activity, new management teams, former spin-offs, and general investing commentary.

-In this article, we describe the various types of spin-off transactions, key drivers, categories, and fundamental characteristics investors need to consider.
+Describe the various types of spin-off transactions, key drivers, categories, and fundamental characteristics investors need to consider.

-This article describes all the important aspects of a stock spin-off, including outlining the transaction, rationale behind executing a spin-off, the timeline of events and key regulatory filings, and initial listing and trading terminology.
+Explores all the important aspects of a stock spin-off, including outlining the transaction, rationale behind executing a spin-off, the timeline of events and key regulatory filings, and initial listing and trading terminology.

 Spin-offs have historically been a very attractive area of the market for active investors.
 This article investigates studies from the leading academic and financial firms to shows how investors can best use this information.

-This article explores the top reasons why companies execute spin-offs and illustrates these important reasons with examples from recent spin-offs.
+This article explores the top reasons why companies execute spin-offs and illustrates these reasons with examples from recent spin-offs.

 Spin-offs are a great place for investors to look for potential opportunities.
 This article explores some of the key characteristics that could result in a spin-off being a compelling long-term investment.